 National University’s Master of Arts in Human Behavior Psychology is designed to prepare students as leaders in organizations, equipping them with a command of human behavioral topics including communication theory and ethics.
 The program also fosters students’ personal and professional growth and lays the groundwork for those who wish to continue on to doctoral and research work.

 Jenkins recommends the National program for its emphasis on research practices.
-“The professor who runs that program, Dr. Charles Tatum, is a master researcher and he does a fantastic job of teaching students the basics of how we study this stuff.”
+“The professor who runs the program, Dr. Charles Tatum, is a master researcher, and he does a fantastic job of teaching students the basics of how we study this stuff.”
 Dr. Tatum’s blog post titled, “Is Human Behavior Predictable?” is a great source to start learning about human behavior.

 Courses in the Master of Arts in Human Behavior Psychology at National University are available in person and also online, to meet the needs of students with jobs, family, or other responsibilities.
 Classes are taken one at a time for four weeks each, allowing for complete immersion in each topic and quick time to graduation.
 The program can be completed within a year and a half.